UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

     In [37]: int(1.00001)
     Out[37]: 1

-if the result of converting to an integer is equal to the original, than it had an integral value.
+If the result of converting to an integer is equal to the original, then it had an integral value.
 Note that this will work with all the built numerical types:

 .. code-block:: ipython